renatomaia/coutil/doc/manual.md

 unlike the other options,
 it is affected by discontinuous jumps in the system time (for instance, if the system administrator manually changes the system time).

-### `system.nanosecs ()`

-Returns a timestamp in nanoseconds that represents the current time of the system.
-It increases monotonically from some arbitrary point in time, and is not subject to clock drift.

 ### `system.suspend ([seconds [, mode]])`